rarely-org/rarely-mobile/README.md

 # rarely
-A platform for sharing lived experiences
+A platform for allowing [1+ billion differently abled people](https://www.who.int/health-topics/disability) to share their ideas and lived experiences.